-Kea is in the northwestern part of the Cyclades and it’s regularly connected with several islands of the Aegean Sea.
-You can combine your holidays in Kea with an island-hopping trip to the neighboring islands.
+Kea is in the northwestern part of the Cyclades and it’s regularly connected to several islands of the Aegean Sea.
+You can combine your holidays in Kea with an island-hopping trip to neighboring islands.
 There are direct ferries from the port of Kea to:

-On Ferryhopper’s Map of ferries you can find all ferry routes from Kea to the Cyclades, to easily plan your trip in the Aegean Sea!
+On Ferryhopper’s Map of ferries, you can find all ferry routes from Kea to the Cyclades and easily plan your trip in the Aegean Sea!

 Kea ferry: schedules and tickets

 There are also ferries from the port of Piraeus to Kea mainly during the summer.
-Not all sailings between Piraeus and Kea are direct, and you may have to board a second ferry in Kythnos or Syros.
+Not all sailings between Piraeus and Kea are direct, and you may have to switch ferries in Kythnos or Syros.

 Are you looking forward to swimming in the beautiful waters of Kea and exploring the untamed forests of the island?
-On Ferryhopper, you can book cheap ferry tickets to Kea in just 4 clicks.
-Compare ferry companies, find the best ferry schedules and plan the perfect trip!
+On Ferryhopper, you can book cheap ferry tickets to Kea easily and quickly.
+Compare ferry companies, find the best ferry schedules and plan the perfect trip online!